CurlyWurly-1/STM8S103F3P6-development-board/README.md

      - The repository zip file from here
        - Download the repository zip file to your PC and unzip it.
        - In the unzipped folder, Navigate through fodler "CODE" and copy the entire folder called "ZST_Workspace_FOLDER" to your PC e.g. make it "C:\ZST_WORKSPACE_FOLDER"
-       - Execute STVD and open the workspace file called "ZST_Workspace.stw" which you will find in the workspace folder you created above called "C:\ZST_WORKSPACE_FOLDER"
+       - Execute STVD and open the workspace file called "C:\ZST_WORKSPACE_FOLDER\ZST_Workspace.stw".
+When this completes, you will see that the 4 projects are installed.
-       - When the above step has finished, you will see the 4 projects that you can use.
    - Replace C:\Program Files (x86)\STMicroelectronics\st_toolset\stvp\tools.cnf.
 (N.B.
 You will find the file in the folder) This is to stop STVD crashing when you press "programmer"